no37no37/adult_demographics_analysis/README.md

 **Introduction**

-The "YouTube Channels Dataset" analysis delves into a comprehensive exploration of a dataset associated with YouTube channels.
-This dataset, available here, encapsulates essential information about diverse YouTube channels.
-Key features include rank, grade, channel name, video uploads, subscribers, and video views.
+This analysis delves into a comprehensive exploration of a dataset associated with Adult Demographics and income.

 **Dataset Overview**